nicholasadamou/set-me-up/README.md

 #### [terminal](.dotfiles/tag-smu/modules/terminal)

-Configures `fish` as your default shell with sane `fish` options and provides you with a list of useful plugins managed via [Fisherman](https://fisherman.github.io) and [Oh-My-Fish](https://github.com/oh-my-fish/oh-my-fish).
+Configures `fish` with sane `fish` options and provides you with a list of useful plugins managed via [Fisherman](https://fisherman.github.io) and [Oh-My-Fish](https://github.com/oh-my-fish/oh-my-fish).

 Some of the installed plugins are: